 Around here, we don’t really stop school for the summer—but neither do we continue our regular bookwork either.
 Instead, I look for ways to keep the learning going in a light-hearted, fun way that also fits into summer camps and activities.
 One of my favourite ways to keep the summer learning going is with DK Books.
 Lately, the girls have been pouring over Utterly Amazing Earth, Super Earth Encyclopedia, and What’s Weird on Earth (and telling me all sorts of cool facts about our world!).
 Read on to find out why we love these three kids books about earth.

 I received these books for review courtesy of DK Books; all opinions expressed are my own.
-This post contains affiliate links.
+This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.

 What’s Weird on Earth